23-26 AUG, ADELAIDE

 • Develop strategies to adapt dressing choices when ideal products are unavailable, without compromising patient safety.

-Facilitator: Kara Couch Chairperson: Cathy Kindness
+Facilitator: Hayley Ryan and Kara Couch

 Advanced Course